Combat-Tix/combat-tix-backend/README.md

 ### Best Practices

 - Write unit tests for individual functions
-- Create integration tests for API endpoints
+- Create integration tests for Graphql queries and mutations
 - Use `supertest` for HTTP assertion testing
 - Ensure all tests are independent and reset state between runs